-Our topic slides provide information as presented at the roadshows:
+Our topic slides provide information as presented at the roadshows on:

-We also produced a number of posters from the census roadshows, giving updates on the following questions:
+We also produced a number of posters from the census roadshows, giving updates on:

 This report presents our full response to the consultation, updating our initial view on 2021 Census content for England and Wales.